 When you’ve filled out all your card data, now it’s time to test it out.
 As long as your Set folder is sitting alongside the rest of the Set folders on your hard drive, then you’ve already got it installed.
 Load up OCTGN, open up the Deck Editor, and create a new Lord of the Rings deck.
 Click the Set filter, then use the pull-down menu to select your new Set.
 If your Set is not listed here, that means there’s an issue with your xml file and it didn’t compile correctly.
 The most common problem I’ve run into is a break in one of my fields (perhaps a ” mark is missing, or some data exists outside the ” “).

 If the cards are working properly, but you’d like to alter the card data (if you notice a typo or something), then simply edit and save your xml file.
 However, you’ll also need to delete the old proxy card image so that OCTGN knows to generate a new image (otherwise it’ll simply display the existing card image, and your change won’t be seen).
-Navigate to:
+For more inspiration check out the free how to get free robux add-in, available online.
+Once you have deleted the old proxy navigate to:

 And simply delete your Set folder that was generated here.
 If you close and re-open OCTGN, it will once again generate new card images here as you view them in the Deck Editor.